Kwakwakaʼwakw: Kinship

 Kwakwa̱ka̱ʼwakw kinship is based on a bilinear structure, with loose characteristics of a patrilineal culture.
 It has large extended families and interconnected community life.
 The Kwakwa̱ka̱ʼwakw are made up of numerous communities or bands.
 Within those communities they are organized into extended family units or naʼmima, which means 'of one kind'.
 Each naʼmima had positions that carried particular responsibilities and privileges.
 Each community had around four naʼmima, although some had more, some had less.

 Kwakwa̱ka̱ʼwakw follow their genealogy back to their ancestral roots.
-A head chief who, through primogeniture, could trace his origins to that naʼmima's ancestors delineated the roles throughout the rest of his family.
+A head chief who, through primogeniture, could trace his origins to that naʼmimas ancestors delineated the roles throughout the rest of his family.
 Every clan had several sub-chiefs, who gained their titles and position through their own family's primogeniture.
 These chiefs organized their people to harvest the communal lands that belonged to their family.

 Kwakwa̱ka̱ʼwakw society was organized into four classes: the nobility, attained through birthright and connection in lineage to ancestors, the aristocracy who attained status through connection to wealth, resources or spiritual powers displayed or distributed in the potlatch, commoners, and slaves.
 On the nobility class, "the noble was recognized as the literal conduit between the social and spiritual domains, birthright alone was not enough to secure rank: only individuals displaying the correct moral behavior [sic] throughout their life course could maintain ranking status."